Long Depression

-The Long Depression was a worldwide price and economic recession, beginning in 1873 and running either through March 1879, or 1896, depending on the metrics used.
+The Long Depression was a worldwide price and economic recession, beginning in 1873 and running either through March 1879, or 1899, depending on the metrics used.
 It was most severe in Europe and the United States, which had been experiencing strong economic growth fueled by the Second Industrial Revolution in the decade following the American Civil War.
 The episode was labeled the "Great Depression" at the time, and it held that designation until the Great Depression of the 1930s.
-Though a period of general deflation and a general contraction, it did not have the severe economic retrogression of the Great Depression.
+Though it marked a period of general deflation and recession, it did not have the severe economic retrogression of the later Great Depression.

-It was most notable in Western Europe and North America, at least in part because reliable data from the period is most readily available in those parts of the world.
-The United Kingdom is often considered to have been the hardest hit; during this period it lost some of its large industrial lead over the economies of continental Europe.
-While it was occurring, the view was prominent that the economy of the United Kingdom had been in continuous depression from 1873 to as late as 1896 and some texts refer to the period as the Great Depression of 1873–1896, with financial and manufacturing losses reinforced by a long recession in the UK agricultural sector.
+The United Kingdom was the hardest hit; during this period it lost some of its large industrial lead over the economies of continental Europe.
+While it was occurring, the view was prominent that the British economy had been in continuous depression from 1873 to as late as 1896 and some texts refer to the period as the Great Depression of 1873–1896, with financial and manufacturing losses reinforced by a long recession in the agricultural sector.

-In the United States, economists typically refer to the Long Depression as the Depression of 1873–1879, kicked off by the Panic of 1873, and followed by the Panic of 1893, book-ending the entire period of the wider Long Depression.
+In the United States, historians refer to the Depression of 1873–1879, kicked off by the Panic of 1873, and followed by the Panic of 1893, book-ending an era of prosperity.
 The U.S. National Bureau of Economic Research dates the contraction following the panic as lasting from October 1873 to March 1879.
 At 65 months, it is the longest-lasting contraction identified by the NBER, eclipsing the Great Depression's 43 months of contraction.
 In the United States, from 1873 to 1879, 18,000 businesses went bankrupt, including 89 railroads.
-Ten states and hundreds of banks went bankrupt.
-Unemployment peaked in 1878, long after the initial financial panic of 1873 had ended.
-Different sources peg the peak U.S. unemployment rate anywhere from 8.25% to 14%.
+Unemployment peaked in 1878 at 8.25%.

 Background

 The period preceding the depression was dominated by several major military conflicts and a period of economic expansion.
 In Europe, the end of the Franco-Prussian War yielded a new political order in Germany, and the £200 million indemnity imposed on France led to an inflationary investment boom in Germany and Central Europe.
 New technologies in industry such as the Bessemer converter were being rapidly applied; railroads were booming.

-In the United States, the end of the Civil War and a brief post-war recession (1865–1867) gave way to an investment boom, focused especially on railroads on public lands in the Western United States - an expansion funded greatly by foreign investors.
+In the United States, the end of the Civil War and a brief post-war recession (1865–1867) gave way to an investment boom, focused especially on railroads on public lands in the Western United States – an expansion funded largely by foreign investors.